Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 You can use React by loading it using a `script` tag from a package repository like `unpkg`.
 However, what you find with most real-life React projects is they will be adding the React libraries with `npm` and usually use a code bundler such as `Webpack`, or even the Create React App starter project (which uses `Webpack` under the hood).

-You're going to do something similar so you get familiar with using a common means to build and run a React project.
-For this, you use `Parcel JS`.
+You' will do something similar so you get familiar with using a common means to build and run a React project.
+For this, use `Parcel JS`.

-`Parcel JS` is a simple code bundler very much like `Webpack` but without much of the complex configuration and setup.
+`Parcel JS` is a simple code bundler much like `Webpack`, but without much of the complex configuration and setup.
 In its own words `Parcel JS` is a ‘blazing fast, zero-config web application bundler’.

-Open the [Parcel JS](https://parceljs.org) website and head over to the ‘getting started’ section.
+Open the [Parcel JS](https://parceljs.org) website and head to the ‘getting started’ section.
 Install it globally on your machine by using the commands on this page:

 `npm i -g parcel-bundler`